2FAuth0/Rule-ML-Login-Detection/notebooks/Notebook Instructions.md

 ## Files and Structure

 Each ZIP archive contains a complete, runnable notebook environment.
 It already includes fixed-text.csv in /data.
-This structure not be modifed.
+This structure should not be modifed.

 ---